 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and reported amounts of revenues and expenses during the reporting period.
-On an ongoing basis, management evaluates its significant estimates including the valuation of accounts receivable, the lives of tangible and intangible assets, stock-based compensation expense, preferred stock warrant liabilities, and accounting for income taxes.
+On an ongoing basis, management evaluates its significant estimates including the valuation of accounts receivable, the useful lives of tangible and intangible assets, fair values of intangible assets and goodwill, stock-based compensation expense, preferred stock warrant liabilities, and accounting for income taxes.
 Management bases its estimates on historical experience and on various other market-specific and relevant assumptions it believes to be reasonable under the circumstances.
 Actual results could differ from those estimates and such differences could be material to the Company's financial position and results of operations.